skills/github-pages/.github/steps/1-enable-github-pages.md

 1. Wait about _one minute_ then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
    > Turning on GitHub Pages creates a deployment of your repository.
 GitHub Actions may take up to a minute to respond while waiting for the deployment.
 Future steps will be about 20 seconds; this step is slower.
    > **Note**: In the **Pages** of **Settings**, the **Visit site** button will appear at the top.
 Click the button to see your GitHub Pages site.
+   >
+   > If you have any doubt feel free to ask